necheffa/nsddyn/README.md

 ### Development Model

-nsddyn uses a relaxed Gitflow strategy.
-That is, `master` should always be buildable and stable.
+nsddyn uses a somewhat continuous strategy.
+Ideally, `master` should be kept clean with commit squashes and always buildable.
-`devel` acts as an integration branch and serves as a parent to any number of feature branches.
+The `devel` branch serves as an integration branch.
+Tags are used to track releases and points of interest.
-Given the size of the project, release branches are overkill.

 ### Design